-2.5 Residential Accommodation
+2.6 Residential Accommodation

 If you have secured residential accommodation provided through us, you will be asked to agree to a separate set of terms and conditions (Licence Terms and Conditions) relating to the accommodation concerned.
-To remain in the accommodation for the duration of the relevant Licence, however, you will need to continue to be our registered student.
+To remain in the accommodation for the duration of the relevant Licence, however, you will need to continue to be a registered student.

-2.6 Tuition Fees and Other Charges
+2.7 Tuition Fees and Other Charges

-Fees are reviewed annually and are likely to increase to take into account inflationary pressures.
+The tuition fees for the first year of your studies are as stated in your offer communication, subject to any relevant changes to your status following your registration.
+Fees are reviewed annually and for any subsequent years of study may increase to take into account inflationary pressures.
 You will be notified of any changes to the tuition fee payable in advance of the academic year to which the fee applies.